jlrosenberg/DesignPatternExamples/src/pattern/adapter/readme.md

 # The Adapter Pattern

 The adapter pattern is a powerful and important tool when trying to make different pieces of code work together, as you all have seen/will see soon with assignment 8.
 It's very easy to relate this pattern to real world examples - in order to plug my macbook pro into this projector, I need to use a usb-c to hdmi adapter.
-Without this adapter, the video outputted by my laptop is incompatible with the projecter.
+Without this adapter, the video outputted by my laptop is incompatible with the projector.
 The adapter converts my video signal from one format to another so that the target (projector) can understand the source (laptop).

 That being said, let's look at a code example.
 Using the recurring theme of shapes, say I have an interface, LegacyRectangle.